-Intensive If a student is attending an intensive course, the student must inform the teacher, within the first two weeks of class, of the specific dates of any anticipated absences. conflicts
+IntensiveIf a student is attending an intensive course, the student must inform the teacher, within the first twocourseweeks of class, of the specific dates of any anticipated absences.conflicts

-Policy on religiousStudents who intend to observe religious holidays must inform their teachers, in writing, within the first two weeks of the semester as prescribed in the ISEP Policy on Religious Observances.
-(ISEP, Section IV D).
-This includes any religious holidays that occur during the final exam period.
-Please refer to the academic calendar for the exact dates.
+Policy on religiousStudents observing religious holidays must inform their teachers, in writing, as prescribed in the ISEP Policy on Religious Observances, no later than the end of the second week of the impacted semester or term.
+This applies both to the semester or term, as well as to any final examination period.
+(ISEP Section IV-D) Please refer to the academic calendar for the exact dates.
 Forms for this purpose are available from your teacher.
 Your teacher will inform you of any modifications to planned course activities resulting from the teacher's own religious commitments.